Zanskar Valley

 Zanskar Valley offers some of the highly adventurous trekking expeditions of Ladakh.

+The most famous one being the Chadar trek or the Frozen Lake Trek, undertaken in January and February.
+Trekkers get a chance to walk on the frozen Zanskar river on the route.
 While this one is a winter trek, there are some summer trek options as well.
 Popular choices include the Zanskar Valley trek.
 It lasts for about 10 days.
 A rather shorter yet immensely gorgeous trail stretches from Padum to Lamayuru.
 It is completed in 6 days all together.
 In Zanskar Valley, hikes and treks are generally of moderate to difficult gradient.
 You need good physical fitness for a safe journey.

-Make sure to bring trekking and camping gear including tent, sleeping bag, trekking pole, etc.
+Make sure to bring trekking and camping gear including tent, sleeping bag, trekking pole,etc.

 Bike Rides